There are lots of myths about interviews at Oxford, but really they're just conversations about your chosen subject - like a short tutorial.

 - think about some basic questions that may be asked at the beginning of an interview and how you might answer them.
 For example, tutors may ask why you have chosen this particular subject, and why you want to study it at Oxford.

 - read widely around your chosen subject, including newspaper articles, websites, journals, magazines and other publications.
+We have provided some recommended reading suggestions for many of our courses, which might provide you with some inspiration.

 - take a critical view of ideas and arguments that you encounter at school or college, or in the media – think about all sides of any debate.